ForestCoursePAGE2022/ForestCoursePAGE2022Site/README.md

 ## Welcome!

-Testing that the Github Page is pointing at the Correct Location

 Welcome to the pre-PAGE 2022 workshop on *Forest plots in practical use*, given by Pharmetheus and tutored by Niclas Jonsson and Joakim Nyberg.